undefined-academy/semana-1/github-profiles/alexandretta-6987/README.md

 ## Terminal Command

-The next tables are a code exercise for **Undefined Academy Full Stack Bootcamp**
+The next tables are a coding exercise for **Undefined Academy Full Stack Bootcamp**

 | **command** | **Description**|
 | ------ | ------ |